-3. Use the scraper provided, clean the three exchanger tubes.
+3. Use the scraper provided, clean the three exchanger pipes.

-4. Dirt in the lateral exchangers (1 and 3) will fall into the rear of the combustion chamber.
+4. Dirt in the lateral exchangers (1 and 3) fall into the combustion chamber at the rear.

 5. Dirt accumulated in the central exchanger (2) will be removed from the front or the rear of the furnace.
-If you remove dirt from the central exchange to the back of the furnace, disconnect the black pipe connector to dispose of the deposit.
+If you remove dirt from the central exchange to the back of the furnace, remove the black pipe connector to dispose of the dirt.

 6. Next, check that the baffle is clear of ashes and reposition it in its original position towards the back of the combustion chamber.
-Important to note that if the baffle is not positioned correctly, the furnace will not operate efficiently.
+Important to note that the furnace will not burn properly if the baffle is not repositioned correctly.

-7. Finally, close the exchanger access door and secure it by putting back the washer (C) and wing nut (B).
+7. Finally, close the exchanger access door and secure it by putting back washer (C) and wing nut (B).